dijasila/GPAW/doc/documentation/mom/mom.rst

 spin channel is performed, and, then, the spin-purification formula [#spinpur]_ is used: `E_s=2E_m-E_t`, where `E_m` and `E_t` are the energies of the mixed-spin and triplet states, respectively.
+The calculations use the Finite Difference mode to obtain an accurate representation of the diffuse Rydberg orbital [#momgpaw1]_.

 .. literalinclude:: mom_h2o.py